lele-saket1/C-miniDB/README.md

 ## Future Roadmap

 1. **Interactive Menu System:** Implement a `while(1)` loop to handle user commands (INPUT, VIEW, SEARCH, DELETE, EXIT).
-2. **State Persistence (Flush):** Update the file saving logic to overwrite `Students.txt` with the current RAM state upon exit.
+2. **State Persistence (Flush):** Update the file saving logic to overwrite `Students.txt` with the current RAM state upon exit, ensuring "tombstone" records are filtered out.
-3. **Advanced Deletion:** Implement node removal from the hash chain with pointer reassignment.
+3. **Heap Compaction:** Develop a utility to "defragment" the master array by removing tombstone gaps and reallocating memory to reduce footprint.
+4. **Global Destructor:** Implement a centralized cleanup function to handle the orderly deallocation of the Hash Table, linked lists, and master data array, emulating a C++ destructor pattern for the main application context.

 ## Build and Run